zs-zs/cucumber-sweetener/README.md

 var sweetener = require('cucumber-sweetener');

 var eventHooks = function () {
-  sweetener.sweeten(this, {timeout: 1000});	// global timeout for steps where are no timeout specified
+  sweetener.sweeten(this, {timeout: 1000});// global timeout for steps where are no timeout

   // after you called .sweeten(), you can use the supported sweetened steps After(function() {